-The executive committee will continue to work with its committee members to address fronting issues such as accountability, transparency and anti-corruption.
+The Executive Committee will continue to work with its committee members to address fronting issues such as accountability, transparency and anti-corruption.

 Ease of Doing Business and SME Development Committee

-The Employment and Labor Division works to foster strong relations with labor and encourage continued employee training and development.
+The Employment and Labor committee works to foster strong relations with labor and encourage continued employee training and development.
 Strong tiers between employment and labor are key to business success as one is the driver and the other the engine of the economy.
 Vocational development of the workforce is critical to the economy.
 Businesses must understand the explicit link between employee education, productivity, competitiveness and GDP growth.

-Trade, Foreign and Domestic Economic Development Committee
+Economic Development & Trade Committee